janericlenssen/deepracin/README.md

 mkdir build
 cd build
 ```
 <li>  Apply cmake.
 Choose ON or OFF for options (without brackets).
-Note that Python and Numpy are required for installing the Python interface and OpenCV is required for building the examples
+Note that Python and Numpy are required for installing the Python interface and libpng is required for building the examples

 ```sh
 cmake .. -DINSTALL_PYTHON_INTERFACE=<ON|OFF> -DCOMPILE_EXAMPLES=<ON|OFF>